Tito Puente: Styles and Influences

 Puente had distinct Asian influences in his composition and arranging style, all of which came after his service during World War II.
 After finishing his time in the Navy, Puente attended the Juilliard School of Music to study conducting and orchestration.
 His conducting teacher was Japanese, further influencing the Asian elements in his compositions.
 Throughout the rest of his career, Puente traveled to Japan many times while on tour.
-He said that if it wasn’t for war, he would’ve never been exposed to their music and culture.
-“Even in war, [the power of] music, art, dancing, food… always eventually wins.”Puente’s introduction to music was jazz drumming with an African American show drummer he remembers as Mr. Williams.
+He said that if it was not for war, he would have never been exposed to their music and culture.
+"Even in war, [the power of] music, art, dancing, food… always eventually wins."Puente's introduction to music was jazz drumming with an African American show drummer he remembers as Mr. Williams.
 During this time, he also learned acrobatic tap and ballroom dancing.
 Puente introduced new techniques to some percussion instruments that would help redefine how they were used in music.
 For example, while learning vibraphone and marimba, he introduced piano techniques.
-He also applied his jazz training to timbales, which was unlike anything that had been before.
+He also applied his jazz training to timbales, which was unlike anything that had been done before.
 This helped redefine the timbales as a solo instrument.

 Time in the Navy

 Puente served in the Navy for three years during World War II after being drafted in 1942.
 He was discharged with a Presidential Unit Citation for serving in nine battles on the escort aircraft carrier USS Santee (CVE-29) where his duties included playing alto saxophone and clarinet in the ship's big band as well as occasionally drum set, piano during mess hall, acting as the ship's bugler, and serving as a machine gunner in the battles of Leyte and Midway.
 The G.I.
 Bill allowed him to study music at Juilliard School of Music, where he completed his formal education in conducting, orchestration, and theory after three years.
-Puente described his time in the Navy as, “What you normally study in a four-year music conservatory, but in three months… And it was all done with military discipline… it was intense.”
+Puente described his time in the Navy as, "What you normally study in a four-year music conservatory, but in three months… And it was all done with military discipline… it was intense."

-Puente was the ship’s bugler.
+Puente was the ship's bugler.
 Whenever warming up he would play general quarters.
 One day he forgot to turn off the microphone, leading everyone to believe there was an attack.
 He hid below deck for a few days due to the anger from crew members for the false alarm.
 Puente said his worst time in the Navy was every time he had to play taps for someone who was killed.

 While aboard the Santee, Puente expanded his compositional skills by learning how to arrange for big bands given the extra time he had.
 He was coached by Lieutenant Sweeney who he came to be friends with.
-Sweeney referred to Puente as “Lil’ Ernie” because of his height.
-The first chart Puente arranged was ‘El Botellero’ which he sent to Machito and Mario Bauza in New York City.
+Sweeney referred to Puente as "Lil' Ernie" because of his height.
+The first chart Puente arranged was 'El Botellero' which he sent to Machito and Mario Bauza in New York City.